 To support a family’s living expenses, say, through rental incomes from real estate.

-To support a family members in case of a crisis, say, by holding gold (physical rather than certificates) in various locations.
+To support family members in the event of a crisis, say, by holding gold (physical rather than certificates) in various locations.
 Holding Bitcoin may represent another way to achieve this.